Definitions

 Subscribe to Open (S2O)

-A publishing model wherein a journal or publisher makes the coming year’s content open access at no cost to authors, if their annual subscription target is reached.
+A publishing model wherein a journal makes the coming year’s content open access if their annual subscription target is reached.
+Content is published open access without author-facing open access Article Processing Charges (APCs).

-Although more common with journals and journal publishers, the model has also been adopted by some book publishers, as in the case of MIT Press’s Direct to Open (D2O) program.
-Participating institutions receive access to the publisher’s backlist/archives and, if revenue targets are met, the coming year’s monographs and edited volumes are published open access at no cost to authors.
+Similar models have also been adopted by some book publishers, as in the case of MIT Press’s Direct to Open (D2O) program.
+Participating institutions receive access to the publisher’s backlist/archives and, if participation targets are met, the coming year’s books are published open access.

-Some of the S2O initiatives currently being supported by the University of Melbourne are described on our Open Access Publishing page
+Some of the S2O initiatives currently supported by the University of Melbourne are listed on our Open Scholarship Initiatives page.

 Venue

-The venue in which a research output is published is the journal, conference proceedings, book series or imprint, or website that publishes the final work.
-Venues have different scopes in what they publish – for example, research articles, conference papers, or monographs – and typically have different audiences.
+The place in which a research output is published.
+This could be a journal, conference proceedings, book series, or website.
+It is the place in which the final, published work appears.
+Different venues have different scopes in what they publish and typically have different audiences.

 Version of Record (VoR)

-The final published version of a research output – usually the publisher’s final PDF.
+The final published version of a research output.
+This is usually the publisher’s final PDF.

-Unless the work is published open access under a Creative Commons licence, this version cannot generally be shared or made open access in a repository.
+Unless the work is published open access, this version cannot generally be shared or made open access in a repository.

 Find out more about article versions on the Minerva Access website.